To our patients:

 We will be using temporal scanner thermometers to check every patients' temperature before all appointments.
 If you are presenting with a temperature over 100 degrees, we will ask you to reschedule your appointment.

 Our office recommends that you maintain social distancing, wear a mask when entering and leaving our office (please provide your own) and frequently wash your hands.

 We have hand sanitizer in the reception area and other places in the office for you to use as needed.

 You may see that our waiting room has been reconfigured for social distancing, but if you would prefer, you can stay in your car until your appointment time.
 Feel free to call/text us at (702) 255-6768 from your car to let us know that you have arrived and we will let you know when we are ready to bring you back for your appointment.

 We will no longer offer magazines, children’s toys, candy, product samples and so forth, since those items are difficult to clean and disinfect.

 Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.
 We will do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.

-Also we would like you to be aware, due to the added expenses of additional PPE required to reopen our office, we are obligated to implement a small fee increase to certain procedures.
-We will still bill insurance whenever possible to try to keep your out-of-pocket expenses as low as possible.
+Also we would like you to be aware, due to the added expenses of additional PPE required to reopen our office, we are obligated to implement a small fee at your next visit.
+This will be a one time charge and we will still bill insurance whenever possible to try to keep your out-of-pocket expenses as low as possible.

 Please let us know as soon as possible if your insurance benefits have changed as we know there have been a lot of employment changes that have taken place over the last few months.
 Please be aware that if you do not provide us with updated insurance information that you will be responsible for your visit in full.